-Therefore, according to modern moral philosophy, what matters is what one can freely do.
-There is considerable truth to this, as Williams concedes.
+Williams does want to show that modern moral philosophy has a distinctive, and problematic, conception of voluntariness.
+Nonetheless, he accepts there is considerable truth to the contention that what matters is what one can freely do.
 As the 'ought implies can' principle demands, one cannot be obliged to do what one cannot do.
 The obligatory action 'must be in the agent's power' (Williams 1985, p.
 175).
 However, within the morality system, this principle is thought to have a further, controversial, implication: namely, that one cannot be faced with a real moral conflict, including a conflict between obligations.
-That is, it cannot ever be the case that one is obliged to $\varphi$ and also obliged to $\neg \varphi$ .
+That is, it cannot ever be the case that one is obliged to φ and also obliged to $\neg \varphi$.
 For example, it cannot be that Agamemnon was obliged to sacrifice his daughter and also obliged not to do so.
-Such a conflict cannot arise because, according to the morality system, it is incompatible with the 'ought implies can' principle.
-It is a situation of necessity rather than freedom, one where philosophers to be able to reach that conclusion, and so reject moral conflicts, they have to introduce a further requirement: namely, the agglomeration principle, which states that, if one is obliged to $\varphi$ and obliged to $\varphi$ , then one is obliged to $\varphi$ and $\neg \varphi$ (Williams 1985, p.
+Such a conflict cannot arise because, according to the morality system, it is incompatible with the

+'ought implies can' principle.
+It is a situation of necessity rather than freedom, one where Agamemnon ought to do what he cannot do.
+However, in order for modern moral philosophers to be able to reach that conclusion, and so reject moral conflicts, they have to introduce a further requirement: namely, the 'agglomeration principle', which states that, if one is obliged to φ and obliged to ¬φ, then one is obliged to φ and ¬φ (Williams 1985, p.
 176).
 If all this is accepted, then moral conflicts are simply inconsistent, as Williams also concedes (1965, p.
 109).
-That is why, according to the morality system, Agamemnon is not faced with a real dilemma.
-One of the moral demands will be defeated, and cancelled, and in that moment what was merely an apparent conflict is brought to an end (ibid., p.
+That is why, according to the morality system, Agamemnon was not faced with a real dilemma.
+One of the moral demands would be defeated, and cancelled, and in that moment what was merely an apparent conflict would be brought to an end (ibid., p.
 113).
 As a result, there will never be a real moral conflict where no matter what one does one does some wrong: the assumption, evident in the morality system, is that humanity 'can realise a harmonious identity that involves no real loss' (Williams 1993, p.
 162).